 Can I use my phone to submit the FAFSA?

 Yes!
 The new mobile app myStudentAid has been released, and the 2019-2020 FAFSA is available on it beginning October 1, 2018.

-“This project is working to ensure that all students who want to go to college take advantage of the financial resources available to them,” said Cathy Almquist, who serves as the co-convener of TCCC’s High School Graduation Network and vice president for academic affairs at Trident Technical College.
+“This project is working to ensure that all students who want to go to college take advantage of the financial resources available to them,” said Cathy Almquist, who serves as the co-convener of TCCC’s Future Ready Network and vice president for academic affairs at Trident Technical College.
 “Completing the FAFSA is an important first step in discovering what financial assistance is available.
 There are many financial aid resources to help pay for college – and many of these are not based on need – but nearly all require completion of the FAFSA.
 The sooner students and their families complete this important step the sooner they can begin planning for their college experience.”